Here are 10 money-saving tips to help you buy cheap food at the grocery store without all the work!

 Know your times

 Get to know the produce department and the meat department.
 You can find out when they generally stock, and when they are doing product clean-outs.
-My store offers bakery items first thing in the morning, and meat fairly early, but produce may not be marked down until mid morning.
-That scheduled changed a bit not long ago, and I had to get a better idea of when to go if I was going specifically for mark downs.
-You might actually find that your store does them at night when it’s slow.
-It’s good to get to know your grocery neighbor’s habits!
+My store offers bakery items first thing in the morning, and meat fairly early, but produce may not be marked down until mid-morning.
+You might actually find that your store does them at night when it's slow.
+It's good to get to know your grocery neighbor's habits!

 Be Prepared to Deal with the Food Now